Rahul-Gonal/The-Crypt/README.md

 ### 5. Hash text from a file
 The Crypt supports hashing of text from a file using pathlib and hashlib.
 This has only been tested for txt files.

+Please credit or maybe tag me if you use this program